 If we say nothing else in the articles we post on Visaya, we always tell you to scale out a device before you choose it.
 Why?
-Because you’ll probably regret choosing by brand or features.
+Because you’d probably regret choosing only based on brand or features.
 So here’s how you scale out a coriolis flow meter with an Endress + Hauser applicator.

 I’ll bet some of you have never scaled out a device by yourself.
 Or maybe you have, but only in one particular way.
-So here I am to show you how to use a nifty online tool that doesn’t cost you a cent!
+So here I am showing you how to use a nifty online tool that doesn’t cost you a cent!
 Yep, we’re starting another journey today, teaching you how to scale out any field device with the Endress + Hauser applicator.

 But we need to start somewhere, right?
 I picked this tool because the company just updated it, so we’ll also see if the update improved anything.
 Now let’s scale out a Coriolis flow meter using the Applicator from Endress+Hauser.
 I got some nice real-world process data from a friend of mine – thanks, Rafael Silva! – to help us out here.
 Ready?
 Come on, this’ll be fun!